wdporter/i-am-that-ebook/src/85-i-am-the-foundation-of-all-experience/readme.md

 Happiness is never your own; it is where the ‘I’ is not.
 I do not say it is beyond your reach; you have only to reach out beyond yourself and you will find it.</p>

-<p><b>Q:</b> If I have to go beyond myself, why did I get the ‘I am’ idea in the first instance?</p>
+<p><b>Q:</b> If I have to go beyond myself, why did I get the “I am” idea in the first instance?</p>

 <p><b>M:</b> The mind needs a centre to draw a circle.
-The circle may grow bigger and with every increase there will be a change in the sense ‘I am’.
+The circle may grow bigger and with every increase there will be a change in the sense “I am”.
 A man who has taken himself in hand, a <a href="One who practices <em>yoga</em>.">yogi</a>, will draw a spiral, yet the centre will remain, however vast the spiral.
 A day comes when the entire enterprise is seen as false and is given up.
 The central point is no more and the universe becomes the centre.</p>